Skip to main content

 • All documents must be in English.

-• You must have permission of the program.
+• You must have the permission of the program.

-• You may apply to enroll for a minimum of three months up to one year.
+• You may apply to enroll for a minimum of three months up to a maximum of one year.

 • All materials in support of your application must be uploaded to the application prior to submission.